BoneAsh/Calibre-web-metadata/README.md

 # Calibre-web-metadata
 An empty metadata.db to Calibre-web-metadata

+# Usage
+Put metadata.db to the calibre library dir (/books) with correct permission.